iamdroppy/Diabloco/README.md

 - Erase entries to the hosts file when disabled

 **How-to set up**
-Kindly navigate to the file BattleNetHosts.cs, and locate line 8, where you will find the constant "BattleHostname".
-It is recommended to change it to your preferred hostname or IP address.
-Hostname is preferred.
+Kindly navigate to the file `BattleNetHosts.cs`, and locate line 8, where you will find the constant `BattleHostname`.
+It is recommended to change it to your preferred hostname or IP address. *Hostname is preferred.*
 Example:

 ```csharp